 Even though the Monarchs only visit us for a few months every year, you can visit their Sanctuary year-round.
-The Pacific Grove Monarch Sanctuary has been rated as the sixth most important overwintering site in California.
+The Pacific Grove Monarch Sanctuary has been rated as the sixth most crucial overwintering site in California.
 Nearby George Washington Park is another important site.

 During the overwintering season, the Pacific Grove Museum of Natural History has docents on-site at the Sanctuary to guide guests around and to answer any questions you might have.

 The sanctuary entrance is located off of Lighthouse Avenue on Ridge Road.
 Keep in mind that seasonal variations in temperature and other factors like active wildfire season can dramatically impact the migrating populations.
-Sightings fluctuate year-to-year and day-to-day.
+Sightings fluctuate year-to-year and day to day.

 See the Beautiful Monarchs of Monterey During Your Stay